From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

-Our findings in this work clearly identify the pitfalls of both rule-based and model-based verifiers in the context of mathematical reasoning: current rule-based verifiers are not sufficiently accurate even for widely used open-source mathematical datasets with short answers that should be easily verifiable.
-Pursuing more accurate model-based verifiers is a promising direction to improve RL performance; however, this approach introduces unique vulnerabilities to hacking, which require further investigation in future work.
+Our findings in this work clearly {underscore the challenges inherent to both rule-based and model-based verifiers primarily in the context of mathematical reasoning}: current rule-based verifiers are not sufficiently accurate even for widely used open-source mathematical datasets with short answers that should be easily verifiable.
+Pursuing more accurate model-based verifiers {by fine-tuning} is a promising direction to improve RL performance; however, this approach potentially introduces unique vulnerabilities to hacking, which require further investigation in future work.